World class is also possible with little water

 At that time, the course opened after a redesign by the two American golf course designers Bill Coore and Ben Crenshaw .
 On the one hand, the team tried to restore the natural and historic character of the Donald Ross course, but also made the 18 holes next to it significantly more resource-efficient.

 Classic rough played no role in this approach: fairways have been widened by up to 50 percent, eliminating any Bermuda grass rough that had been introduced in the 1970s.
 What remained were no longer graded zones of grass, but only two heights of grass – that of the greens and the rest.
-More than 14 hectares of the area that had previously been irrigated disappeared and were replaced by natural sandy patches, pine needles and tall natural grasses native to the area.
+More than 40 acres of the area that had previously been irrigated disappeared and were replaced by natural sandy patches, pine needles and tall natural grasses native to the area.
 More than 200.000 of these tufts of grass alone were planted.

 The redesign has dramatically changed the water management of the course, whereby it must be added: On a top course of the caliber of a Pinehurst No.2 in the USA every single blade of grass usually stands up perfectly and deep green.
 After Crenshaw & Coore had 640 sprinklers removed and stopped the practice of overseeding, which is common in North Carolina, whereby new grass is sown for the winter to displace the then brown Bermuda grass, the situation changed.
 Instead of the previous 1100 sprinklers, there are now 450, and most of them are found around tees and greens, much less on the fairways.